|Born||In 240–249 AC|

 |Book(s)||A Feast for Crows (appears)|

 Ser Creighton has a big belly that strains at the laces of his potted doeskin jerkin.
-He has a shaggy, untrimmed beard the colour of old gold that covers his cheeks and chin.
-He is nearsighted and squints on occasion.
-He is younger than Ser Illifer who is around sixty.
-He is courteous.
+He has a shaggy, untrimmed beard the color of old gold that covers his cheeks and chin.
+Creighton is nearsighted and squints on occasion.
+He is younger than Ser Illifer the Penniless, who is around sixty.

 A Feast for Crows

-Three hours later they come upon another party struggling towards Duskendale, a merchant named Hibald, his serving men and a hedge knight in Hibald’s employ, Ser Shadrich.
-Ser Creighton suggests riding together as three blades are better than one.
-Brienne thinks to herself, four blades but holds her tongue.
-Hibald agrees.
+Creighton and Illifer continue on to Duskendale with Brienne.
+They come upon a merchant named Hibald, his serving men, and a hedge knight in his employ, Ser Shadrich, all heading in the same direction.
+Creighton suggests riding together as three blades are better than one, to which Hibald agrees.